alexandrosgk/A-cross-domain-recommender-system-using-deep-coupled-autoencoders/README.md

   - `Douban_book_R2.csv` + `Douban_movie_R.csv` → Douban Book / Douban Movie subset
   - `Douban_music_R.csv` + `Douban_book_R2.csv` → Douban Music / Douban Book subset

-Thus, the dataset file names in this repository **directly correspond to the subset numbering and naming used in Tables 2 and 3 of the paper**, ensuring reproducibility.

 ---